aridoza/foundational-java/Concurrency/README.md

     }
 }
 ```

 </details>

-There's  lot going on here, so let's talk through it.
+There's a lot going on here, so let's talk through it.

-First we imported the LocalTime class, a convenient class for capturing time information.
+First we imported the `LocalTime` class, which is a convenient class for capturing time information.

-Next we implemented our TimeLogger class, which _extends Thread_.
+Next we implemented our `TimeLogger` class, which _extends_ `Thread`.

 Now comes the meat.
-We override the `Thread` class's `run` method.
-The first thing the run method does is to declare a _try catch_ block.
-Let's come back to that until after we review the rest of the code.
+We overrode the `Thread` class's `run()` method.
+The first thing the run method does is to declare a _try-catch_ block.
+We surround code that we think may throw an exception (or even expect to throw an exception) with the try portion, and make some code to gracefully handle the exception we anticipated in the catch portion.
+More on try-catch in a moment!

 `Thread.run` normally does its job and then exits, terminating the Thread.
 However in our case, we don't want it to exit, we want it to keep printing, so we use a _while_ loop to continually execute our output statement.

-Next we create a new LocalTime object, which refers to the current time (`now()`) at the time of instantiation.
+Next we create a new `LocalTime` object, which refers to the current time (`now()`) at the time of instantiation.

 Since all of that is happening in a _while_ loop, it will continue to loop forever without pause.
-But the requirement was to display the time every 5 seconds, so we must sleep for 5 seconds between loop iterations.
+But the requirement was to display the time every 2 seconds, so we must sleep for 2 seconds between loop iterations.
 To do that we call the _Thread.sleep()_ method, supplying the number of milliseconds to sleep, in this case 2 seconds is 2000 ms, so we call `Thread.sleep(2000)`.

-Finally we define the _main_ method, which launches our program.
-It _starts_ our new Thread by calling the `start()` method, (which implicitly calls the _run_ method, in a new Thread.)
+Finally we define the `main()` method, which launches our program.
+It _starts_ our new thread by calling the `start()` method, (which implicitly calls the `run()` method, in a new thread.)

+> Note: We get the implementation of the `start()` method from the `Thread` class which we're extending.
+That's why we don't have to write it ourselves!

-Coming back to the try-catch block, notice that `Thread.sleep()` throws an _InterruptedException_.
-That exception is thrown when the thread's `interrupt()` method is called, usually by frameworks or application servers, to initiate a smooth shutdown of the threads.
-Since InterruptedException is a checked exception, it must be caught.
-One side-effect of catching an InterruptedException, is that the thread's _interrupt_ flag is reset, meaning that it is no longer interrupted.
+Coming back to the try-catch block, notice that `Thread.sleep()` throws an `InterruptedException`.
+That exception is thrown when the thread's `interrupt()` method is called (usually by frameworks or application servers), to initiate a smooth shutdown of the threads.
+Since `InterruptedException` is a checked exception (meaning we called it out in the catch), it _must_ be caught.
+One side-effect of catching an `InterruptedException`, is that the thread's _interrupt_ flag is reset, meaning that it is no longer interrupted.
 To propagate the interrupt, we must set the interrupt flag once again, which is why we call `Thread.currentThread().interrupt()`.

-Notice that we enclosed the while loop _inside_ the try catch.
-A common mistake even advanced programmers make is to do the opposite, and they enclose the try catch _inside the while loop_.
+Notice that we enclosed the while loop _inside_ the try-catch.
+A common mistake even advanced programmers make is to do the opposite, and they enclose the try-catch _inside the while loop_.
 Why is that wrong?

 Well think about it.
 If the try catch would be inside the while, then imagine what would happen if someone calls the interrupt method.
 In that case, the exception would trap the interrupt, set the interrupt flag, and then loop again!
 The program would never end, even after an interrupt!
 So we fix that by including the while _inside_ the try catch.
 Now if an interrupt occurs, the while loop exits, and the catch block takes over, sets the interrupt flag, and exits, returning control to the caller.

-This is a _very_ common idiom in Java concurrency - execute some activity in a loop, sleep, and catch the InterruptedException outside the loop.
+This is a _very_ common idiom in Java concurrency: execute some activity in a loop, sleep, and catch the `InterruptedException` outside the loop.
+Now you know!

-Let's execute that program (Ctrl-Shift-F10 in IntelliJ.)
-Notice that our `while(true)` statement will never exit, so the only way to exit this program is to _kill_ it (Ctrl F2 or Command F2 in IntelliJ), or pull the plug!
+Let's execute that program (`Ctrl-Shift-F10` in IntelliJ.)
+Notice that our `while(true)` statement will never exit, so the only way to exit this program is to _kill_ it (`Ctrl-F2` or `Command-F2` in IntelliJ), or pull the plug!

 The output looks like this: